 Establish a connection to your PostgreSQL database from MindsDB by executing the following SQL command:

-CREATE DATABASE psql_datasource
+CREATE DATABASE postgresql_conn

 WITH ENGINE = 'postgres',